Overlay vs Daemon

 Overlay UI

-The side toolbar is where most runtime UI management lives:
+The side toolbar is where most runtime UI management lives.
+It has four top-level panes:

-- Canvas drawer: pages, boards, actions, zoom, and tool-specific controls.
+- Canvas pane: pages, boards, actions, zoom, and step controls.

-- Session drawer: Open, Save As, Info, Clear, recent sessions, and Manager.
+- Session pane: Open, Save As, Info, Clear, recent sessions, and Manager.
 See Sessions and Session Manager for named-session workflows.

-- Settings drawer: status/toolbar toggles, config file/configurator shortcuts, and toolbar customization.
+- Settings pane: status/toolbar toggles, config file/configurator shortcuts, section toggles, and toolbar customization.

 Side toolbar sections can be collapsed from their headers while working.
 Toolbar